XiangruL/Operating-Systems/README.md

   - Another not so beautiful solution to avoid `ENOMEM` error: use `strlen(copy[i])` to get length, but this `copy[i]` pointer, comes from first `copyin` step, still point to userspace, so we shouldn't touch it when we write syscall, but it can work without generating an error......
   - After we get all seperate args, we should pad all of them to one single area
 - sys_execv: last three steps in `sys_execv` are similar to `runprogram.c`
+- modify `menu.c`

 # ASST3: Virtual Memory

 ### Before Writing Code

+- Recall knowledge about virtual memory, TLB, page and swapping
+- Figure out difference between `kmalloc` and `malloc`
+- Design coremap data structure: should it map to all memory, will each of its entry need to maintain relevant pid, pte, TLB status?
+- Design page table structure: multi-level array or linked list, which is better?
+  - Array is fast for searching, but one or two level array will occupy lots of memory.
+In some tests from ASST3 your kernel only have 512K memory, so after this giant page table initialized, there will be few empty memory and thus lots of swap-in & swap-out will occur later.
+Those swapping operation will waste much more time than time saved by array searching.
+So it will let you feel accessing memory is as slow as disk.
+  - If you use list, it's better add an pointer in coremap entry.
+This only needs `O(1)` for page table searching.
+And it will also free you from some synchronization dilemma.
+- Design region table structure
+- Read `main.c`.
+Where should you put your `coremap_init()` function?
+  - There is a paradox, `kmalloc` needs coremap, and `coremap_init()` needs ram to allocate some pages for it
+  - There are two common ways to do.
+First is using someway like `ram_steal()` in `coremap_init()`, and calling `coremap_init()` before the very first `kmalloc` usage.
+Second is using another version of `kmalloc` for all kmalloc before `coremap_init()`

 ### Coremap

+- Coremap looks like a reverse page table, each entry uses physical page number as its index, and it maps to certain process's page table entry
+- coremap init: We choose put this function right after `ram_bootstrap()`
+- alloc_kpages/ free_kpages: need consider some synchronization situations
+  - Imitate `dumbvm.c` and use spinlock is okay.
+If you wanna change it to lock or other synchronization primitives, you need pay attention to `t_in_interrupt` status
+- Dumb version of `addrsapce.c` and `vm_fault()` still work well in this stage

 ### Pagetables

+- as_create/define_stack/difine_region: get called by fork, execv or loadelf
+- as_destroy: free all pages still exist in process's page table and this should hold either coremap lock or page table lock, which depends on your design
+- as_copy: copy every attribute in your addrspace structure, this should also hold a lock since old addrspace may be changed by `swapout` at the same time
+- vm_fault: use many KASSERTs helps a lot, and still need to consider synchronization problems
+- sys_sbrk: notice if heap shrinks, all page on the outside of new heap should be destroyed

 ### Swapping

+- swap file: bitmap maps each block(4K) of swap file
+- swap out:
+  - LRU/random/other algorithm for choosing a victim page to evict, that needs a timestamp in each coremap entry
+  - Once you get a victim, you need change its status to prevent other thread try to find and evict it
+  - Use this victim coremap entry to find relevant page table entry
+  - Get an available index, swap old page out to swap file and modify old page table entry's status
+  - Add tlbshootdown support, if page is in another cpu's TLB, this cpu should send a interrupt to that cpu and wait until it gets response
+- update:
+    - as_destroy: wait page if it is busy and need unmark bitmap if page is in disk
+    - as_copy: if page is in disk, there are three options, read from block to a new page straightly, read from old block to new block then mark new page is in disk or alloc a new page then swap in and `memmove`
+    - vm_fault: wait if page is busy, allocate a new page and swap in this page